Skip to main content

 Co-founder & CEO

-Your chargers generate valuable operational data: session duration, energy delivered, idle time, fault patterns, demand peaks.
-But to access it, you're at the mercy of your CPMS vendor's reporting UI — which was built for their use cases, not yours.
+Your chargers generate genuinely valuable operational data: session duration, energy delivered, idle time, fault patterns, demand peaks.
+But to reach it, you depend on your CPMS vendor's reporting UI, which was built for their use cases, not yours.

 This isn't malicious.
-It's just the economics of the market.
+It's the economics of the market.
 But it has real consequences for operators who need to build on top of their infrastructure.
+In mixed-fleet rollouts, the failure usually shows up late: a finance team needs eighteen months of session-level data for a tender, and the export tool only returns aggregated monthly totals with no charger or connector granularity.
+By then the leverage is gone.

 • Raw message access — every OCPP frame, with timestamps, in a format you can query